 7 Day Hunt - Mountain Lion / Bobcat and Lynx - $8500 US (Plus 6% GST)

-Private land hunt near Sheridan with 90+% success rate.
+This hunt is conducted on private and/or permitted public lands near Sheridan with 90+% success rate.

 Two hunters can come at the same time and each will have their own guide and dogs.